-- The Certified Entity implements control measures to prevent contributing to harm through its purchasing practices even if it has not identified specific instances of this.
-There is a system of procedures to follow in instances where purchasing practices could contribute to harm. - When appropriate, the Certified Entity disengages from the supplier to prevent adverse impacts on its supply chains. - If the Certified Entity determines the need to disengage from the supplier, it complies with national laws, international labour standards, and terms of collective bargaining agreements. - If disengaging from a supplier, the Certified Entity provides information supporting the business decision to management and the union (if one exists) of the supplier. - If disengaging from a supplier, the Certified Entity gives the supplier sufficient notice of the end of the relationship. - As long as a Certified Entity has an ongoing relationship with a supplier, it can demonstrate its efforts to mitigate the identified adverse impact(s).
+- The Certified Entity develops and implements its own plan to seek to prevent or mitigate future harm in its supply chain. - If a risk of contributing to harm in the supply chain is identified, the Certified Entity develops and implements a plan to prevent its contribution to harm. - The Certified Entity develops pricing models that account for the cost of wages, benefits and investments in decent work. - The Certified Entity shall implement internal measures to manage risks in its supply chain.
+These include measures that the Certified Entity itself can control. - The Certified Entity seeks to prevent/mitigate risks through its product development. - The Certified Entity has a good, local knowledge of its suppliers. - The Certified Entity may use its leverage to influence its supplier to prevent or mitigate impacts. - The Certified Entity implements control measures to prevent contributing to harm through its purchasing practices even if it has not identified specific instances of this.
+There is a system of procedures to follow in instances where purchasing practices could contribute to harm. - When appropriate, the Certified Entity disengages from the supplier to prevent adverse impacts on its supply chains. - If the Certified Entity determines the need to disengage from the supplier, it complies with national laws, international labour standards, and terms of collective bargaining agreements. - If disengaging from a supplier, the Certified Entity provides information supporting the business decision to management and the union (if one exists) of the supplier. - If disengaging from a supplier, the Certified Entity gives the supplier sufficient notice of the end of the relationship. - As long as a Certified Entity has an ongoing relationship with a supplier, it demonstrates its efforts to mitigate the identified adverse impact(s).